GermanRuizMarcos/GermanRuizMarcos.github.io/_posts/2022-07-05-fugued-peace copy.markdown

 description: fugued peace
 ---

-Did you that *IRINI* is the Greek word for peace?
-And do you know how the letters in the word *IRINI* sound when given in Morse code?
+<p style='text-align: justify;'>Did you that <em>IRINI</em> is the Greek word for peace?
+And do you know how the letters in the word *IRINI* sound when given in Morse code?</p>

-*fugued peace* is a little fugue, for piano, about peace.
-The fugue's subject is directly inspired by the sound the word *IRINI* makes in Morse code.
+<p style='text-align: justify;'><em>fugued peace</em> is a little fugue, for piano, about peace.
+The fugue's subject is directly inspired by the sound the word <em>IRINI</em> makes in Morse code.</p>

-I once was asked about the meaning of this piece of music.
+<p style='text-align: justify;'>I once was asked about the meaning of this piece of music.
 How would I describe it?
-Well, I guess it's like a musical speech in search of *irini*, spoken through counterpoint in contemporary times.
+Well, I guess it's like a musical speech in search of <em>IRINI</em>, spoken through counterpoint in contemporary times.</p>

 ## Have a listen ;)